optuna/optuna/docs/source/faq.rst

     for key, value in study.best_trial.params.items():
         print(f"    {key}: {value}")

-Note that Optuna does not support saving/reloading across different optuna versions with ``pickle``.
+Note that Optuna does not support saving/reloading across different Optuna versions with ``pickle``.
 To save/reload a study across different Optuna versions, please use RDBs and `upgrade storage schema <reference/cli.html#storage-upgrade>`_ if necessary.
 If you are using RDBs, see :ref:`rdb` for more details.